Beembo/K-Tah-2-D/README.md

 # Jojo's Bizarre Adventure

-I.E. K'Tah the Second (Disclaimer: not at all claiming the title series of "Jojo's Bizarre Adventure")
+I.E. K'Tah the Second (Disclaimer: not at all affliated with the creators of the long-running series "Jojo's Bizarre Adventure" but merely making a tribute game to it)

 Links: